-In these passages, Paul tells the members of the Ephesian Church to be kind to one another and forgive one another just as Jesus Christ has forgiven them.
+In this daily Bible reading Paul tells the members of the Ephesian Church to be kind to one another and forgive one another just as Jesus Christ has forgiven them.
 He also tells them to choose their words carefully when speaking to one another and only speak those words which will be helpful and edify the person listening.

 Words are very powerful.
 They can heal, and they can also destroy.
 Earlier in my life, I was not very thoughtful in my speaking.
 I was hasty to reply and not really aware of the effect my words were having on others.
 I later found out that many of my thoughtless words had done much damage to others.
 I am ashamed today, but I cannot take those words back.